cloudflare/cloudflare-docs/content/pages/platform/debugging-pages.md

 ### Initializing build environment

-Possible errors in this step could be caused by improper installation during git integration.
+Possible errors in this step could be caused by improper installation during Git integration.

 To fix this in GitHub:
 1. Log in to your Github account.